Monday, November 7, 2011

 Read and Run: A Movement-Based Activity for Early Reading and Sensory Diet all in One

-The other day, Luke was opting to spend a lot of time sitting or lying while playing with figurines, drawing and doing Math and Reading work.
-Although I enjoyed the peace of having him in low gear, I also knew that if he did not get a decent burst of strong movement in, we’d all likely pay consequence later.
+The other day, Luke was opting to spend a lot of time sitting or lying while playing with figurines, drawing, and doing Math and Reading work.
+Although I enjoyed the peace of having him in low gear, I also knew that if he did not get a decent burst of strong movement in, we’d all likely pay consequences later.

 Read and Run